RickIsGone/tungsten/README.md

 ### For

-For statements just like while statements require brackets to work
+For statements just like while statements require braces to work

 ```Java
 for (num i = 0; i < 10; ++i) {